 - 1. The basic financial statements referred to above are fairly presented in conformity with GAAP.
 In addition: - a.
-The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - Net position components (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - Deposits and investment securities are properly classified in the category of custodial credit risk. - d.
+The financial statements include all component units as well as joint ventures with an equity interest, and properly disclose all other joint ventures and other related organizations. - b.
+Net position components (net investment in capital assets; restricted; and unrestricted) are properly classified and, if applicable, approved. - c.
+Deposits and investment securities are properly classified in the category of custodial credit risk. - d.
 Capital assets, including infrastructure assets, are properly capitalized, reported, and, if applicable, depreciated. - e.
 Required supplementary information is measured and presented within prescribed guidelines. - f.
 Applicable laws and regulations are followed in adopting, approving, and amending budgets. - g.
-Federal awards expenditures have been charged in accordance with applicable cost principles. - The financial statements properly classify all funds and activities, including special and extraordinary items. - i.
-Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - The University has provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
+The financial statements properly classify all funds and activities, including special and extraordinary items. - h.
+Expenses have been appropriately classified in or allocated to functions and programs in the statement of activities, and allocations have been made on a reasonable basis. - i.
+Interfund, internal, and intra-entity activity and balances have been appropriately classified and reported. - 2.
+The University has provided to you all relevant information and access as agreed in the terms of the audit engagement letter. - 3.
 The University has made available to you: - a.
-Minutes of the meetings of the Board of Regents or summaries of actions of recent meetings for which minutes have not yet been prepared. - b.
+All minutes of the meetings of the Board of Regents or summaries of actions of recent meetings for which minutes have not yet been prepared. - b.
 All financial records and related data for all financial transactions of the University and for all funds administered by the University.
 The records, books, and accounts, as provided to you, record the financial and fiscal operations of all funds administered by the University and provide the audit trail to be used in a review of accountability.
 Information presented in financial reports is supported by the books and records from which the financial statements have been prepared. - c.
 Contracts and grant agreements (including amendments, if any) and any other correspondence that has taken place with federal agencies.